NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 ### Note: How to rapidly find reference for you isolates when you have no idea what to choose ?
 You can eg. use the software [poppunk](https://poppunk.net/) on a diverse set of reference isolates.
 Then if all your isolates belong to the same cluster, you can choose a reference that belongs this same cluster.
 If not all your isolates belong to the same cluster, you can look at the phylogenetic tree and choose eg. a reference that belong to the same monophyletic group (most recent common ancestor/node shared with all your isolates).

-Another solution, is eg. to run a type of typing eg. 7 gene MLST typing and choose a reference that belong to the same CC.
-This can be done eg. with [MLST software](https://github.com/tseemann/mlst)
+Another solution, is eg. to run a type of typing eg. 7 gene MLST typing and choose a reference that belong to the same ST. This can be done eg. with [MLST software](https://github.com/tseemann/mlst)

-For this tutorial, we used [poppunk (version 2.4.0)](https://github.com/johnlees/PopPUNK) to search for appropriate references, as it is fast to do for a large dataset, much faster than a core phylogeny.
+For this tutorial, we used [poppunk (version 2.4.0)](https://github.com/johnlees/PopPUNK) to search for an appropriate references, as it is fast to do for a large dataset, much faster than a core phylogeny.
 We used the sequence-dataset composed of the isolates that were used to define the [Listeria monocytogenes cgMLST scheme](https://bigsdb.pasteur.fr/listeria/) described in [(Moura et al. 2017)](https://www.nature.com/articles/nmicrobiol2016185).
 The strain diversity in this dataset is expected to be representative of _L.monocytogenes_ diversity, therefore allowing us to find alternative reference for SNP calling with our strains.

 A tabular delimited file containing the ID and the paths for poppunk is created, without headers.
 We removed potential outlier genome by pruning (it just remove the sequences that are outlier from the analyses).

-NB: We have checked that the model fitted well (it is not always the case, but for _Listeria monocytogenes_ it works well).
+NB: We have checked that the model fit well (it is not always the case, but for _Listeria monocytogenes_ it works well).

 We created a phylogenetic tree to visually find which references sequences are more similar to our own genomes.